Potawatomi: United States treaty period (1783–1830)

-The United States treaty period of Potawatomi history began with the Treaty of Paris, which ended the American Revolutionary War and established the United States' interest in the lower Great Lakes.
-It lasted until the treaties for Indian removal were signed.
+The period lasted from the Treaty of Paris, which ended the Revolutionary War and acknowledged the United States' power in the lower Great Lakes, until the treaties for Indian removal.
 The US recognized the Potawatomi as a single tribe.
 They often had a few tribal leaders whom all villages accepted.
-The Potawatomi had a decentralized society, with several main divisions based on geographic locations: Milwaukee or Wisconsin area, Detroit or Huron River, the St. Joseph River, the Kankakee River, Tippecanoe and Wabash Rivers, the Illinois River and Lake Peoria, and the Des Plaines and Fox Rivers.
+Their society was decentralized with several geographic divisions: Milwaukee or Wisconsin area, Detroit or Huron River, the St. Joseph River, the Kankakee River, Tippecanoe and Wabash Rivers, the Illinois River and Lake Peoria, and the Des Plaines and Fox Rivers.

-The chiefs listed below are grouped by geographic area.
+Chiefs are listed below by geographic area.